 Paragraph 31.a.
 (1)-(4): As stated earlier, the NPL is equal to the TPL minus the FNP.
-That result, as of June 30, 2019, is presented in the following table.
+That result, as of June 30, 2022, is presented in the following table.

-Fiscal Year Ending June 30, 2019
+Fiscal Year Ending Jun e 30, 2022

-Total Pension Liability \$ 305,801,494
+Total Pension Liability \$ 348,773,008

-Fiduciary Net Position 344,205,778
+Fiduciary Net Position 353,788,100

-Net Pension Liability/(Asset) \$ (38,404,284)
+Net Pension Liability/(Asset) \$ (5,015,092)

-Ratio of Fiduciary Net Position to Total Pension Liability 112.56%
+Ratio of Fiduciary Net Position to Tota Pension Liability 1 101.44%

 Paragraph 31.b.: This paragraph requires information to be disclosed regarding the actuarial assumptions and other inputs used to measure the TPL.
-The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL as of June 30, 2019 was determined based on an actuarial valuation prepared as of July 1, 2019, using the following actuarial assumptions and other inputs:
+The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL as of June 30, 2022 was determined based on an actuarial valuation prepared as of July 1, 2022, using the following actuarial assumptions and other inputs:

-Price Inflation 2.75 percent
+Price Inflation 2.50 percent

-Salary increases, including price inflation 3.75 percent
+Salary increases, including price inflation 3.50 percent

-Long-term Rate of Return, net of investment 7.00 percent

-expense, including price inflation
+Long-term Rate of Return, net of investment expense, including price inflation 6.50 percent

 Municipal Bond Index Rate

-Prior Measurement Date 3.89 percent Measurement Date 3.50 percent
+Prior Measurement Date 2.13 percent

+Measurement Date 3.37 percent

 Year FNP is projected to be depleted N/A

 Single Equivalent Interest Rate, net of plan investment expense, including price inflation

-Prior Measurement Date 7.00 percent Measurement Date 7.00 percent
+Prior Measurement Date 6.50 percent

-Mortality

-Pre-retirement mortality rates were based on the RP-2014 Blue Collar Active Healthy Mortality Table with base rates projected to 2025 using Scale MP-2016.
-Rates set back one year.
+Measurement Date 6.50 percent

-Post-retirement mortality rates were based on the RP-2014 Blue Collar Retiree Healthy Mortality Table with base rates projected to 2025 using Scale MP-2016 (males multiplied by 95% under age 70 and 105% over age 70, while female rates are multiplied by 90% and 115%).
-Rates set back one year.
+MortalityPub-2010 Below Median, General Membership Active/RetireeHealthy Mortality Table with base rates projected to 2030using Scale MP-2019.
+Male rates are set back one year, and female rates are set forward one year.